What is Push Down Accounting?

 #5 – Acquisition-Related Liabilities

-Any liability incurred and recognized by the acquirer in the process of effecting the acquisition is to be recognized by the acquiree only if the acquiree has an obligation to settle the liability or is jointly and severally obligated to settle the liability along with the acquirer.
+Any liability incurred and recognized by the acquirer in the process of effecting the acquisition is to be recognized by the acquiree only if the acquiree must settle the liability or is jointly and severally obligated to settle the liability along with the acquirer.

 #6 – Disclosures

-Since pushdown accounting results in adopting a new basis of accounting, the acquiree is required to present separately the financial results and statements pertaining to the pre-acquisition period and the post-acquisition period, separated by a vertical black line.
+Since pushdown accounting results in adopting a new accounting basis, the acquiree must present separately the financial results and statements about the pre-acquisition period and the post-acquisition period, separated by a vertical black line.

 The acquiree should also disclose the basis for applying pushdown accounting and other relevant information to enable the users of the financial statements to evaluate the effect of applying pushdown accounting on the separate financial statements of the acquirer.
 Some of the relevant information to be disclosed include: